A day trip to Kamakura

 Kamakura City

-By now you’re probably getting hungry, so I would suggest heading into the central part of Kamakura city, which you can do by bus (or its about a 20 minute brisk walk).
+By now you’re probably getting hungry, so I would suggest heading into the central part of Kamakura city, which you can do by bus (or it’s about a 20-minute brisk walk).

 There are lots of restaurants here and I’m not going to recommend any particular ones.
 However, I will mention the cafe at the Kamakurabori Museum because they have an interesting lunch option.
 You can get a vegetarian set menu that is modelled on the meals that the Buddhist monks of Kamakura would have eaten.